SLUR-m-Py/SLURPY/README.md

 ```
 pip install macs2
 ```
+A full list of the python libraries and their versions used to develop slurpy are listed within python.dependencies.txt]().

 ## Installation
 Downloading the repository as a .zip archive is easiest.
-For developers a clone command with git:
+For developers a simple clone command with git works too:

 ```
 git clone https://github.com/SLUR-m-Py/SLURPY.git